Skip to Content

 Automation and Center-Led Procurement

-Artificial intelligence and advanced automation will be key drivers in the march toward center-led procurement.
-Research suggests that by the mid-decade, a substantial portion, one third, of all highly skilled work is set to be impacted by intelligent machines or non-specialist personnel supported by cognitive computing.
-ProcureAbility predicts that automation will serve as a great complement to human workforces.
-Far from the “machines will take our jobs” trope, we expect that automation, as a procurement tool, will improve cost savings, quality, and compliance: Lead times, downtime, and service interruptions will plummet.
+Artificial intelligence and advanced automation will be key drivers in the shift toward center-led procurement.
+In fact, research suggests that by mid-decade, about one-third of all highly skilled work will be affected by intelligent machines or non-specialist personnel supported by cognitive computing.
+Moreover, ProcureAbility predicts that automation will complement human workforces rather than replace them.
+Far from the “machines will take our jobs” trope, automation in procurement will enhance cost savings, quality, and compliance.
+As a result, lead times, downtime, and service interruptions will drop significantly.

 The Gig Economy and Center-Led Procurement

-By 2030, core procurement organization will be expected to centralize processes, manage data analytics, and drive business strategy.
-To facilitate this pivot, firms will contract category experts and consultants to handle specialized tasks.
-This trend has been in play for years with contingent, temporary, and contract labor poised to become the majority of the workforce by 2027.
-With benefits accounting for 32% of employee costs, organizations using contractors can realize serious savings while enjoying a greater degree of scalability, flexing up or down as the business demands.
+By 2030, core procurement organizations will be expected to centralize processes, manage data analytics, and drive business strategy.
+To support this shift, firms will rely on category experts and consultants to handle specialized tasks.
+In fact, this trend has been developing for years, with contingent, temporary, and contract labor expected to make up the majority of the workforce by 2027.
+Furthermore, since benefits account for roughly 32% of employee costs, organizations using contractors can achieve significant savings while gaining flexibility to scale up or down as business needs change.

 What Now?